 Paul's “whatever” is every hidden corner of our work -- the Sistine chapel or Mrs. Walker's front porch.
 So today, why not identify a hidden corner of your life.
 No one else really sees it, but God does.
 What does it look like for you to do that "in the name of the Lord Jesus”?

 Half-hearted is not in the vocabulary of the great or of those who want to give God their best.
-Leonardo da Vinci purportedly said,
+Of course we cannot give our best to God until we have given ourselves to God.
+Spurgeon noted,

 "One day as the famous painter ..." from Rev. Luther Zeigler, "When No One But God is Watching."
 June 22, 2014. http://www.emmanuelmanchester.org/?p=522.
 Accessed August 12, 2016.